 How to Afford a More Expensive Home

-After researching and performing your due diligence, you might still find yourself ready to buy a more expensive home.
-Maybe you need the space for your growing family or maybe you live in a city with a high cost of living.
+After researching and performing your due diligence, you might still find yourself ready to buy a higher-priced home.
+Maybe you need the space for your growing family, or perhaps you live in a city with a high cost of living.

-It’s no secret that your credit history greatly affects your ability to borrow, and both your debt and wages impact the ever-important debt-to-income ratio.
-Most of these steps can’t be checked off in a weekend but can put you on a better path to financial stability.
+It’s no secret that your credit history greatly affects your ability to borrow.
+Both your debt and wages also impact the ever-important debt-to-income ratio.
+Most of these steps can’t be checked off on a weekend but can put you on a better path to financial stability.

 You also have the option to save more money.
 Having extra cash on hand allows you to make a higher down payment.
-That, in turn, lowers your loan amount, reduces your monthly payment, and also gives you more equity in the home.
+That, in turn, lowers the amount of the loan, reduces your monthly payment, and also gives you more equity in the home.
 If you can afford a down payment of a full 20%, you get the added bonus of saving on mortgage insurance.

-With even more cash, you can pay all of your closing costs upfront so you don’t have to worry about adding that amount (plus the corresponding interest) to your monthly payment.
-Again, this is easier said than done, but it might be worth taking on a temporary part-time job to get the home that’s right for you.
+With even more cash, you can pay all of your closing costs upfront.
+That way you don’t have to worry about adding that amount (plus the corresponding interest) to your monthly payment.
+It’s easier said than done, but you might be able to get your dream home with a temporary part-time job.

 Refinancing Your Mortgage Down the Road

 The good news is that once you have a mortgage, your loan terms don’t have to stay the same forever.
-You have the ability to refinance, which entails paying off your mortgage with a new loan with different terms.
+You can refinance, which entails paying off your mortgage with a new loan with different terms.

 Refinances have been popular recently because of historically low interest rates.
 However, the Federal Reserve has recently started implementing rate hikes, which are expected to continue gradually.
 While you shouldn’t count on lower interest rates for a future refinance, this process can help you in other ways.